 BPA and «Customer Name» will coordinate to ensure that «Customer Name»’s relevant characteristics and plans are communicated to the Third-Party Transmission Provider; to confirm that «Customer Name» is aware of relevant details of the Transfer Service it acquires to serve «Customer Name»’s load; and to work to resolve any issues «Customer Name» may have related to the Transfer Service BPA acquires to serve the load.

-BPA shall pass through to «Customer Name» the cost of Transfer Service assessed by the Third-Party Transmission Provider for power sold at the NR Rate, including ancillary services and real power losses, in accordance with any applicable BPA Wholesale Power Rate Schedules and GRSPs.
+BPA shall pass through to «Customer Name» the cost of Transfer Service assessed by the Third-Party Transmission Provider for power sold at the NR Rate, including ancillary services and real power losses, in accordance with any applicable BPA Power Rate Schedules and GRSPs.

 14.6.1 Ancillary Services

-BPA shall acquire and pay for ancillary services needed to deliver Firm Requirements Power to «Customer Name»’s Transfer Service PODs listed in Exhibit E, subject to the following limitations:
+BPA shall acquire and pay for ancillary services charged by a Third-Party Transmission Provider needed to deliver Firm Requirements Power to «Customer Name»’s Transfer Service PODs listed in Exhibit E.

-(1) «Customer Name» shall reimburse BPA regulation and frequency response service or its replacement at the applicable Transmission Services rate, or its successor.

-(2) BPA shall pay for the ancillary service(s) charged by a Third-Party Transmission Provider to deliver Firm Requirements Power to the PODs listed in Exhibit E, only if «Customer Name» is also purchasing such ancillary service(s) from Transmission Services to deliver Firm Requirements Power to the PODs in Exhibit E. If at any time «Customer Name» is not purchasing a specific ancillary service from Transmission Services to deliver Firm Requirements Power to one or more of the PODs listed in Exhibit E, then «Customer Name» shall pay Power Services a charge for such ancillary service to deliver power to the POD(s) in accordance with the applicable BPA Wholesale Power Rate Schedules and GRSPs.
+If at any time «Customer Name» is not purchasing a specific ancillary service from Transmission Services to deliver Firm Requirements Power to one or more of the PODs listed in Exhibit E, then «Customer Name» shall pay Power Services any applicable charge(s) for such ancillary service to deliver power to the POD(s) in accordance with the applicable BPA Power Rate Schedules and GRSPs.

 Include in BLOCK and SLICE/BLOCK templates:

-«Customer Name» agrees to pay certain charges and BPA shall apply certain credits related to an energy imbalance market or a day ahead market associated with «Customer Name»’s load served by Transfer Service, consistent with the terms of the applicable BPA Wholesale Power Rate Schedules and GRSPs.
+«Customer Name» agrees to pay certain charges and BPA shall apply certain credits related to an energy imbalance market or a day-ahead market associated with «Customer Name»’s load served by Transfer Service, consistent with the terms of the applicable BPA Power Rate Schedules and GRSPs.
 Such charges and credits shall include, but are not limited to, those associated with «Customer Name»’s load served by Transfer Service Eligible Resources that «Customer Name» is responsible for scheduling or operating.

-The Parties shall negotiate the terms and conditions necessary to implement this section 14.6.1 and pass through any energy imbalance market or day ahead market charges or credits.
+The Parties shall negotiate the terms and conditions necessary to implement this section 14.6.1 and pass through any energy imbalance market or day-ahead market charges or credits.
 The Parties will include such terms and conditions in Exhibit D.

 END BLOCK and SLICE/BLOCK templates.